 Based on information in the Handbook for Meteor Observers, edited by Jurgen Rendtel and Rainer Arlt, IMO, 2008 (referred to as ‘HMO’ in the Calendar), and “A Comprehensive List of Meteor Showers Obtained from 10 Years of Observations with the IMO Video Meteor Network” by Sirko Molau and Jurgen Rendtel (WGN 37:4, 2009, pp. 98–121; referred to as ‘VID’ in the Calendar), as amended by subsequent discussions and additional material extracted from reliable data analyses produced since.
 Particular thanks are due to Rainer Arlt, Esko Lyytinen, Jurgen Rendtel and Jeremie Vaubaillon for new information and comments in respect of events in 2014.
-Adapted to HTML by Alex Tudorică.
+Prepared by Alastair McBeath and adapted to HTML by Alex Tudorică.

 The IMO’s aims are to encourage, collect, analyze, and publish combined meteor data obtained from sites all over the globe, to help better our understanding of the meteor activity detectable from the Earth’s surface.
 Thus, we encourage these more specialist forms of observing alongside visual work.
 Consequently, for best effects, all meteor workers, wherever you are and whatever methods you use to record meteors, should follow the standard IMO observing guidelines when compiling your information, and submit those data promptly to the appropriate Commission for analysis (contact details are at the end of the Calendar).
 Thanks to the efforts of the many IMO observers worldwide since 1988 that have done this, we have been able to achieve as much as we have to date, including keeping the shower listings vibrant.
 This is not a matter for complacency however, since it is solely by the continued support of many people across the planet that our attempts to construct a better and more complete picture of the near-Earth meteoroid flux can proceed.